Sravani505/Emp_Sal_Pre/README.md

 # 📌Project Title

-Employee Salary Prediction Using Machine Learning and LLMs
+Employee Salary Prediction in HRMS Using XGBoost with LLM and RAG

 # 📖Project Description